Sintra, Portugal was a no-brainer. If you’re traveling near a UNESCO World Heritage site, you’re obligated by the laws of nature to go see it, right?

 We arrived in Sintra with almost no idea what we were doing or how to get anywhere.
 It might’ve been advisable to do some research ahead of time and plan how to get to the main sights from the train stop.
 For some reason we didn’t.

 We stood around, anxiety mounting, as we exited the train with a swarm of tourists and a few obvious locals.
 There were no clear maps and we didn’t have access to cellular data.
 So we did what seemed logical: follow everyone else.

-The confusing part about Sintra is that the distance of landmarks is difficult to gauge and it’s easy to get lost.
+The confusing part about Sintra is that the distance to key landmarks is difficult to gauge from the main street and it’s easy to get lost.
 We walked in a promising direction, finding touristy vendors hawking handbags and jewelry, and kept going until we stumbled upon a picturesque part of the city.

 Depending on where you are in Sintra, you can make out a few of the famous sights.
 They seem deceptively close-by.